- Course Delivery

 Get the same diploma as on campus students

-The Master of Science in Education in Student Affairs is designed for college graduates who would like to advance their careers in their college/university setting by developing knowledge and skill based training.
+The Master of Science in Education in Higher Education Student Affairs is designed for college graduates who would like to advance their careers in their college/university setting by developing knowledge and skill based training.
 The program is designed to prepare practitioners for careers in student affairs at community colleges, public and private colleges, and universities in the areas of advising, student activities, admissions, residence life, and financial aid.
 Courses are offered online at the graduate level.

 University of Nebraska online courses are taught by expert faculty who embody the qualities resulting from research experience and professional/field experience.
 Students learn from faculty with a variety of backgrounds, many of whom are published researchers in their fields.
 NU faculty who teach online do so in a way that enables maximum learning and because technology provides students with maximum access to education.